albertchitta/sorting-hat/README.md

 # Sorting Hat  [![Netlify Status](https://api.netlify.com/api/v1/badges/c9892978-61ce-43b2-86f3-0dabf5ef8b14/deploy-status)](https://app.netlify.com/sites/awc-sorting-hat/deploys)
 <!-- update the netlify badge above with your own badge that you can find at netlify under settings/general#status-badges -->

+In The Sorting Hat project, the users will enter their name and will be sorted into a random house.
+The user can filter the students by house and can even expel students.
+Once students are expelled, they will be removed from the First Years and into Voldemort's Army.
-The Sorting Hat project is focused on creating an array of objects and printing them to the DOM.
+This project is focused on creating an array of objects and printing them to the DOM.
 The project utilizes loops, event listeners, and filter buttons all built within functions.

 [View App](https://awc-sorting-hat.netlify.app/)